lastbattle/gpt_stateless_npc_converter/README.md

 - You have to adjust the prompts according to your own MapleStory sources, it is not guaranteed to work as you may have different function names for the NPC conversation.
 - It may not work 100% of the time.
 Try to change the "temperature" parameters to 0.2 from 0 for a little added randomless to the output instead of a fixed-deterministic output.
 - ALWAYS test it, before going to production.
 Every single script.
+- Further optimisation is possible down the road when [fine-tuning](https://platform.openai.com/docs/guides/fine-tuning) of a model is supported for GPT3.5/GPT4 and above.
+To save both cost and for higher accuracy.
-- It might not be able to convert if the script's input size is > 4096 due to GPT's current limitation.
+- It might not be able to convert if the script's input size is > 32,768 tokens due to GPT4's current limitation.
-- It may sometimes hallucinate to create functions that lead to nowhere, I'm relatively sure GPT3.5 is trained on other MapleStory Odin-based sources out there on GitHub.
+- It may sometimes hallucinate to create functions that lead to nowhere, I'm relatively sure GPT is trained on other MapleStory Odin-based sources out there on GitHub.
 It might be possible to solve this by showing it more examples of scripts converted manually by a human vs its unconverted counterpart when the limitations of 4096 tokens are lifted.
 Example:
 ```
 function onUserEnter() {
     cm.say("I'm the head of this hair salon.
 If you have a #b#t5150053##k or a #b#t5151036##k allow me to take care of your hairdo.
 Please choose the one you want.");